 And then you can add the uncertainties that come with children in terms of interest in college and alternatives to college, choices of schools and majors made and possibly changed later, and assumptions or pressure from parents as to what their child “ought” to do.

-A simple way to think about the choice
+A very simplistic way to think about the choice

 - If you are uncertain as to whether your retirement savings are going to be sufficient, or if you are unsure that money set aside will be necessarily used for college, choose the Roth IRA.
 Money in Roths can be used for either purpose and many others.